 Our mobile apps enable us to track each order placed with us.
 We evaluate and track our customers' feedbacks 24/7 through our mobile apps, Weixin official account and other social media channels.
-We value our customers' opinion.
 Our customers can ask questions, provide reviews and file complaints through our mobile apps or Weixin official account or call our service representatives.
 We leverage self-service tools and AI-powered automated customer service chatbots to answer frequently asked questions from our customers efficiently, and also engage a dedicated customer service team to address more complicated issues.